A Lightweight, Continuous User Research Loop at NAVIT

 What I Built: A Monthly Research Cycle

-Pull NPS data from the past month, filtered to detractors (0–6)
+Pull NPS data from the past month, focusing on detractors (0–6)

-Conduct 15-minute interviews via Google Meet (recorded and transcribed automatically)
+Conduct 30-min interviews via Google Meet (recorded and transcribed automatically)

-Summarize calls with AI, then review and add personal notes
+Summarize calls with ChatGPT and Notion AI, review and add personal notes

 Week 4: Analyze & Share